Into You (Ariana Grande song): Release and reception

 NME's Larry Bartleet called "Into You" a "[c]lub anthem-to-be", while Sal Cinquemani from Slant Magazine named it a standout on Dangerous Woman.
 Quinn Moreland of Pitchfork went on to call it potentially Grande's best single since "Love Me Harder" (2014).
 MTV News' Sasha Geffen observed that the track "brings more heat than anything we've heard from Dangerous Woman so far, proving [Grande] hasn't lost her touch for electric dance floor jams".
 Writing for Billboard, Lisa Brown praised the "infectious distorted beats", declaring that "she still stays true to her sensual 'dangerous woman' inspiration".
 Hayden Wright from Radio.com analyzed that the song "combines pulsating electro beats with Grande's iridescent vocals, a tried-and-true recipe for her biggest hits".
 The Arizona Republic's Ed Masley said the song "hinges on a steamy, disco-flavored chorus that makes the most of Grande's sultry vocal presence", going on to note that Grande "gets a chance to re-assert her claim to the title of the new Mariah Carey while making the dancefloor feel the heat".
 Annie Zaleski, writing for The A.V.
 Club, called it a "sultry" track, "whose sassy finger-snaps and inky production give way to the record's best come-on".
 Theon Weber of Spin complimented the song's chorus and lyrical content of its verses, declaring that it "redeems the floor-filling thud with a demand for 'a little less conversation and a little more touch my body'".

 Billboard ranked "Into You" at number six on their 100 Best Pop Songs of 2016 list: "Dangerous Woman is rife with provocative lyrics, but the album's second single feels like the sexiest track of them all", due to its "seductive" bass and Grande's "alluring vocals."
 Pitchfork would later list the song on their ranking of the 100 best songs of 2016 at number 82.
 In The Village Voice's annual Pazz & Jop mass critics poll of the year's best in music in 2016, "Into You" was ranked at number 21.
 In 2018, Richard S. He of Billboard ranked the song as the best in Grande's catalog.
+The Guardian and Rolling Stone also ranked it as Grande's best song.